lsst-sqre/sqr-107/index.md

 **Deliverables:**
 - Terraform configuration (Not obvious if anything needs to be changed)
-- Service accounts configured (May re-use existing)
+- Service accounts configured for both TAP and Repertoire (May re-use existing)